Frequently Asked Questions

 Are complimentary flights available to go to the US Virgin Islands Program?

-We are able to offer free roundtrip flights from eligible airports in the continental US to volunteers staying at least 2 weeks
+We are able to offer free roundtrip flights from eligible airports in the continental US to volunteers staying at least 2 weeks.
+Subject to availability.

 Are complimentary flights available to go to the Dominica Program?